What’s Open on Christmas Day in Sydney?

 Not everybody is able, or wants, to spend their Christmas with friends and family.
 The bottle of something in front of the telly read a book or stay in bed options are always there.
 Rather than try to avoid Christmas, why not get out and about and enjoy your Christmas Day.

 It has become a tradition for many people to head down to Bondi Beach on Christmas Day.
+One of the top things to do in Sydney.
 You will find there is usually a party going on the beach.
 Bondi will be full of people with smiles on their faces and lots of the cafes and shops on the foreshore will be open for the occasion.

 The Chinese celebrate Christmas along with everyone else, but that doesn’t mean that Chinatown will be closed, far from it.
 Most of Chinatown will be open for business and willing to share their Christmas with you.
 So Yum Cha at the large, iconic Marigold Restaurant in George Street is definitely an option along with many wonderful smaller Chinese restaurants.